Signs and Symptoms of a Bee Sting

 The Cone of Shame

 Every dog hates the cone, but it’ll help them in the long run.
-It will stop them trying to lick or bite the affected area.
+It will stop them from trying to lick or bite the affected area.
 Using the cone will help aid the healing process.

 Hydration and Food